 Simple, fun traditions like:

 - making ornaments for each guest to craft together and then bring home.

 - doing a family breakfast instead of dinner.

 - Cookie competition: every guest brings a batch of cookies (homemade or store-bought) and everyone votes on the winner.

 - take a walk around the neighborhood after your meal

 - Everyone watches the same movie after the table has been cleared

 Above all: relax.
 It’s just dinner.
-With everything else this year has already thrown at you, you deserve to enjoy it for what it’s worth.
+With everything else this year has already thrown at you, you deserve to enjoy a stress-free holiday dinner.
 Look around, and be thankful for the things you have- the people you love – the food on your table.
 Wishing you and your family all the best this holiday season!